dalhundal/sky-remote-cli/README.md

-#sky-remote-cli
+# sky-remote-cli

 A command line app to send remote control commands to a Sky TV box.
+Compatible with Sky+HD and Sky Q.

-##Usage
+## Usage

 #### Installation